 - drill press

 1. Develop several thumbnail sketches.
 You should not just rely on one design at this point.
 Develop at least forty (40) different designs.
 Be creative.
 Don't be afraid to experiment with some far out designs.
 Thumbnails are little, not much detail, quick sketches to give you ideas.

-3. Using AutoSketch, neatly draw your dragster exact size and detail using the 1/4" template located in your student folder.
+4. Using AutoSketch, neatly draw your dragster exact size and detail using the 1/4" template located in the video folder.
 (Remember to the document to your DESKTOP when you first begin and the document often while you work.)
 This final drawing will be used as the pattern to cut out your dragster.
 Be sure to show the location of the axle holes.

-5. Carefully cut out the top and side views of your car from the graph paper.
+6. Carefully cut out the top and side views of your car from your final drawing.